kyngs/LibreLogin/README.md

 - AutoLogin for premium players
 - TOTP 2FA (Authy, Google Authenticator..) [details](https://github.com/kyngs/LibreLogin/wiki/2FA)
-- Session system
+- session system
-- Name Validation (Including case sensitivity check)
+- name Validation (Including case sensitivity check)
-- Automatic data migration for premium players
+- automatic data migration for premium players
-- Migration of a player's data by using one command
+- migration of a player's data by using one command
 - Geyser (Bedrock) support using [Floodgate](https://github.com/kyngs/LibreLogin/wiki/Floodgate)

 ## Considerations

-- When using on Proxy, you need to secure your limbo
+- when using on Proxy, you need to secure your limbo

 ## Platforms